 My Chinese medicine doctor also told me I needed to eat things at room temperature or warmed so I ate my dish at room temperature but I think it would also be quite nice warm or even chilled like a salad for a potluck.
 I think the flavors are even better the next day when the flavors have time to mingle.

-You can use any vegetables you like in this dish but I think the autumn vegetable family such as sweet potatoes, squash, pumpkins, yams, beets, onions and so on taste really nice with all the warming spices and a perfect way to greet the cooler fall weather upon us.
+You can use any vegetables you like in our Warmed Spiced Quinoa with Roasted Vegetables but I think the autumn vegetable family such as sweet potatoes, squash, pumpkins, yams, beets, onions and so on taste really nice with all the warming spices and a perfect way to greet the cooler fall weather upon us.

 Warmed Spiced Dressing